 Big Cabin real estate is some of the most expensive in Oklahoma, although Big Cabin house values don't compare to the most expensive real estate in the U.S.

 When you are in Big Cabin, you'll notice that it is more blue-collar than most other communities in America.
-37.04% of Big Cabin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Big Cabin is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Big Cabin who work in sales jobs (14.81%), healthcare (11.11%), and office and administrative support (9.88%).
+41.18% of Big Cabin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Big Cabin is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Big Cabin who work in office and administrative support (13.24%), healthcare (13.24%), and food service (10.29%).

-The per capita income in Big Cabin in 2022 was $24,184, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $96,736 for a family of four.
+The per capita income in Big Cabin in 2022 was $26,762, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,048 for a family of four.
 However, Big Cabin contains both very wealthy and poor people as well.
+Big Cabin also has one of the higher rates of people living in poverty in the nation, with 32.48% of its population below the federal poverty line.

 Big Cabin is an extremely ethnically-diverse town.
 The people who call Big Cabin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Cabin residents report their race to be White, followed by Native American.
-Important ancestries of people in Big Cabin include German, Irish, English, Swedish, and Nigerian.
+Important ancestries of people in Big Cabin include Irish, German, English, Swedish, and Scottish.

 The most common language spoken in Big Cabin is English.
 Other important languages spoken here include Italian and African languages.